SystemsApproach/5G/impl.rst

 -----------------------

-We now return to the three platform-related components shown in :ref:`Figures 6.1 <fig-cord>` and :ref:`6.2 <fig-ci-cd>`.
-Each is a substantial open source component in its own right, but for our purposes, it is enough to understand the role they play in supporting a 5G-based profile of CORD.
+We now return to the three platform-related components shown in :numref:`Figure %s <fig-cord>` and :numref:`Figure %s
+<fig-ci-cd>`.
+Each is a substantial open source component in its own
+right, but for our purposes, it is enough to understand the role they play in supporting a 5G-based profile of CORD.

 -  **Stratum:** A thin operating system that runs locally on each white-box switch.
 It’s purpose is to provide a hardware-independent